 Elements non-withstanding, New Zealand’s SoBe / Smartwool team won top prize of $100,000 finishing the race in 74 hours and 12 minutes.
 Second place belonged to Team Montrail which came in at 79 hours and 41 minutes, and third place went to Team GoLite which finished in 83 hours and 17 minutes.

 Out of the event’s original sixty-two teams, only 48 managed to completed the race in the first go round.
 The first race officially ended after Team El Dorado crossed the finish line on July 16th.
+It was a great showing.
+Nobody could have imagined the level of competition we would be able to find for this type of event.

-The Subaru Primal Quest was first televised on Outdoor Life Network, which broadcast three hours of coverage to over 45 million homes across the U.S.
+The Subaru Primal Quest was first televised on Outdoor Life Network, which broadcast three hours of coverage to over 45 million homes across the U.S. It has really grown from the point of concept.
+May people have found much entertainment from the event and we look forward to bringing it the eye of the public for many years to come.